 On 1st January 2006 he was invited to join the Board of Coventry City Football Club as Managing Director.
-Two years later, on 1st Jan 2008 he returned to Burnley Football Club as Development Director and in July 2008 took up the position as Chief Executive and helped the club gain promotion back to the Premiership in 2009.
+Two years later, on 1st Jan 2008 he returned to Burnley Football Club as Development Director; and in July 2008 took up the position as Chief Executive.
+Helping the club gain promotion back to the Premiership in 2009.

-In 2011 Paul was a founder and took up the role of Managing Director of University and College of Football Business (UCFB) and has since won a FA award for the “Most innovative use of a football stadium on non-match days.”
+In 2011 Paul Fletcher was a founder and took up the role of Managing Director of University and College of Football Business (UCFB).
+He has since won a FA award for the “Most innovative use of a football stadium on non-match days”.

 “Our event was extremely successful and for many delegates your speech was one of the highlights . . . it appealed to all the audience, male or female, football fans or not . . . the clients could have listened to ,your stories all night long!
 I have no hesitation in inviting to a similar function in the future”.
 White Rose Conferences